UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_18.md

 On the other hand, the `or` operator checks if at least one of the statements is `True` and since `6 < 7` is a `True` statement, the `or` statment evaluates to `True`.

+Since one statement is true the combine “or” statement is True.

 ---